 Student Profiles – Sam, Land Economy

-Sam is a first-year Land Economy student from Surrey.
+Sam is a second-year Land Economy student from Surrey.
 At A Level, he studied Maths, Further Maths, Economics, and Physics.

 Why did you choose Trinity Hall?